Koko-Dev/pic-app/README.md

 # Pic-App

 This is a react app which will display a series of images based on your search.
+The Pic-App is very responsive, yet simple employing a dynamic grid system based on the client height of each image.

 ## Available Scripts